1992 United States presidential election: Analysis

 Perot gained relatively little support in the Southern states and happened to have the best showing in states with few electoral votes.
 Perot appealed to disaffected voters all across the political spectrum who had grown weary of the two-party system.
 NAFTA played a role in Perot's support, and Perot voters were relatively moderate on hot-button social issues.
 A 1999 study in the American Journal of Political Science estimated that Perot's candidacy hurt the Clinton campaign, reducing "Clinton's margin of victory over Bush by seven percentage point."
 In 2016, FiveThirtyEight noted that it was "unlikely" that Perot was a spoiler.

 Clinton, Bush, and Perot did not focus on abortion during the campaign.
 Exit polls, however, showed that attitudes toward abortion "significantly influenced" the vote, as pro-choice Republicans defected from Bush.

+The South was the only region where Bush received a majority of the electoral votes and two-thirds of his total electoral votes came from the South.